HL7/smart-app-launch/spec/index.md

 [See full payload example](examples/patient.html).

-The resource server MUST validate the access token and ensure that it has not expired and that its scope covers the requested resource.
+The resource server SHALL validate the access token and ensure that it has not expired and that its scope covers the requested resource.
 The resource server also validates that the `aud` parameter associated with the authorization (see <a href="#step-1">above</a>) matches the resource server's own FHIR endpoint.
 The method used by the EHR to validate the access token is beyond